-When you or someone you love need to seek medical treatment, you expect that you will be helped, not hurt, by medical professionals.
+When you or someone you love needs to seek medical treatment, you expect that you will be helped, not hurt, by medical professionals.
 Unfortunately, there are times when the negligence or carelessness of a healthcare provider can cause further harm to someone.

 Think about how many medical professionals there are:

-Each of these people should perform at a high level for every patient, but their negligence can cause major patient harm:
+Each of these people should perform at a high level for every patient, but their negligence can cause major patient harm.

 Some of the most common medical mistakes that occur include:

 This is a common question that people have when they realize how many medical mistakes occur in the United States.
 It is also a difficult question to answer.
 There are many oversite boards for the various medical professionals in the country, and not all of them do their jobs well.
 The truth is that most medical mistakes are preventable, and regulators need to do a better job enforcing protocols and educating healthcare professionals.

 A recent study has found that “Babies born in America are less likely to reach their first birthday than babies born in other wealthy countries.”

 Maternal and infant health in the United States is worse than in any other developed nation.
 Much of this has to do with access to healthcare, or a lack thereof, by minorities and those with low socioeconomic status.
 Federal law prohibits nearly every hospital and emergency care facility from denying treatment to women in labor or who may be in labor.